Missisquoi Abenaki Tribe: Petitions for federal recognition

 The Missisquoi Abenaki Tribe is the only Vermont state-recognized tribe to have petitioned for federal recognition.

 Under the name St. Francis/Sokoki Band of Abenakis of Vermont, the group applied for federal recognition first in 1980, then 1992, and finally in 2007.
 Two of them were denied and one of them was withdrawn due to legal issues with the State of Vermont.
 The group applied for but was denied federal recognition as a Native American tribe in 2007.
 The summary of the proposed finding (PF) stated that "The SSA petitioner claims to have descended as a group mainly from a Western Abenaki Indian tribe, most specifically, the Missisquoi Indians" and went on to state: "However, the available evidence does not demonstrate that the petitioner or its claimed ancestors descended from the St. Francis Indians of Quebec, a Missiquoi Abenaki entity in Vermont, any other Western Abenaki group, or an Indian entity from New England or Canada.
 Instead, the PF concluded that the petitioner is a collection of individuals of claimed but undemonstrated Indian ancestry 'with little or no social or historical connection with each other before the early 1970's'...."

 Heritage

 The Missisquoi Abenaki Tribe is one of four state-recognized tribes in Vermont.
 It had 60 members in 2016.

-St. Mary's University associate professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were composed primarily of "French descendants who have used long-ago ancestry in New France to shift into an 'Abenaki' identity."

 In 2002, the State of Vermont reported that the Abenaki people had migrated north to Quebec by the end of the 17th century.
+The Missisquoi Abenaki Tribe of Vermont claims descent from the historic Missisquoi band of Abenaki, that they did not all leave for Canada.

+University of Ottawa associate professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were composed primarily of "French descendants who have used long-ago ancestry in New France to shift into an 'Abenaki' identity."